cloudronin/cyberattack-event-collector/README.md

 	java -cp target/cyberattack-event-collector.jar events.EventCollector

-If you want the run the Docker container you can run the Following:
+If you want the build and run the Docker container you can issue the following commands:

 	./build-docker.sh
 	./stop-docker.sh